openstack-ansible/ansible-deployment-openstack-g5k/README.md

 Preparation
 -----------

-These steps need to be completed in order to successfully deploy the HARNESS demonstrator platform on grid5000.
+These steps need to be completed in order to successfully deploy OpenStack on grid5000.
 This setup procedure should only need to be done once on the frontend (login host from which you can submit oar jobs) for each grid5000 site that you intend to use.

 ### Step 1: configure environment variables